-The objective of the Offshore Engineering and Technology program (Program 1) is to generate the infrastructure that supports the development of offshore systems.
+The objective of the Offshore Engineering and Technology (OET) Program is to generate the infrastructure that supports the development of offshore systems.
 It brings together industrial engineering expertise to collaborate with the aquaculture (Program 2) and offshore renewable energy (Program 3) sectors to build the required infrastructure for integrated offshore operations.

-IP will emerge in the design of sea-pen infrastructure, support systems for operating (e.g. anchoring devices), innovative maintenance technologies (e.g. anti-corrosive or antifouling devices), and monitoring (e.g. advanced materials for longevity and structural reliability; in-built sensors in composite materials to detect fatigue in offshore platforms).
-Commercial prototypes will be developed for monitoring and maintenance using robotics, artificial intelligence, integrated sensors and real- time visualisation.
+The creation of intellectual property (IP) relating but not limited to the design of sea-pen infrastructure; support systems for operating (e.g. anchoring devices); innovative maintenance technologies (e.g. anti-corrosive or antifouling devices); and monitoring (e.g. advanced materials for longevity and structural reliability, and in-built sensors in composite materials to detect fatigue in offshore platforms) is anticipated through this Program.
+The Blue Economy CRC expects that our research will deliver commercial prototypes for monitoring and maintenance of infrastructure that leverages robotics, artificial intelligence, integrated sensors, and real- time visualisation.

 Commercialised designs and sub-systems for high-energy offshore aquaculture pens.
 Outputs include proprietary IP for materials, pen design, mooring systems and manufacturing methods, as well as in-depth performance data from deployment tests.
 This output also includes the designated design and operation framework covering engineering principles, economic models and operation guidelines, as well as dynamic risk models for lifecycle assessment of offshore structures.